dogo/swdestiny-trades/README.md

 ## License

-SketchKit is released under the MIT license.
+SWDestiny Trades is released under the MIT license.
 See LICENSE for details.